windhamdavid/til/notes/work/wealth.md

 | Expenses
 | Income

 ## Investments

 I remember heading into my first corporate job and all of the fellas on my team were spending half of their days trading currencies and whatnot.
 Since then, I've always had the attitude that my biggest investment will always be myself.
 I like to reinvest in my own knowledge.
 I told my broker that I wanted to be hands-on and since then, I've just been learning whatever I'm able.
 It's an amazing amount of knowledge needed to actually know what you're doing, so I'm

 ### Portfolio

 I've got kinda a duality in that I'm all in on the digital future while simultaneously prioritizing the basic necessities of life around the world.
 I try my best to be somewhat ethical in my investments.
 I try to remind myself that 'not thinking about it' is the epitome of wealth.
-And for that reason, I'm just try to bet on the long term cultural changes and the fact that we continue to swamp
+And for that reason, I'm just try to bet on the long term cultural changes and the fact that we're continuing to evolve.

 ### daw-notes